jcass77/WTFIX/README.md

 ## Getting Started

-- Install the project's dependencies (e.g. `pip install -r requirements/local.txt`), preferably in a virtual machine that has been created specifically for that purpose.
+- Install the project's dependencies (e.g. `pip install -r requirements/local.txt`), preferably in a Python virtual environment that has been created specifically for that purpose.
 - Run the test suite with `pytest` to verify the installation.
 - Create a `.env` file in the project's root directory that contains at least the following configuration settings: